barbazul/1kfa/mod_guide_campaigns.md

 # GM Guide - Campaigns

-In A Thousand Faces of Adventure (hereafter abbreviated to 1kFA), there are 3 different kinds of Campaigns:
+In A Thousand Faces of Adventure, there are 3 different kinds of Campaigns:

  * One-shot (usually 3 hours)
  * 9-hour